Mercedes D'Alessandro: Career

 D'Alessandro studied economic science at the University of Buenos Aires, institution she graduated from in 2001.
 She gained her PhD in Economics from the same university in 2013, when she specialized in critical studies of economic epistemology.
-She directed the School of Economics at the General Sarmiento University, and was also a professor and researcher both at the General San Martín National University and at the University of Buenos Aires.
+She directed the School of Economics at the National University of General Sarmiento, and was also a professor and researcher both at the National University of General San Martín and at the University of Buenos Aires.

 Feminist Economics

 Between 2015 and 2019, D'Alessandro coordinated the space for communication of science Economía Feminista (Feminist Economics), that produces information, data, and statistical analysis about gender and workforce in Argentina.
 In this context, during 2016, she wrote the book Economía feminista: cómo construir una sociedad igualitaria (sin perder el glamour) (Feminist Economics: how to build an egalitarian society (without losing glamour)).

 In her book, D'Alessandro draws on the collaborative work of a group of feminist economists that analyzed the gender inequalities present in the economy, questioning the theoretical assumptions of the discipline.
 This book recommends a heuristic tool as a solution to the inequalities that women face to access the workforce, the pay gap, unpaid work, the distribution of chores connected to caring for others, and the difference in poverty between men and women.